phenotypic/WiFiCrackPy/README.md

 After running the script, you will be asked to choose a network to crack

-Following the selection of a network, if you are using `WiFiCrackPy.py`, you may have to wait for a while until a handshake occurs naturally on the target network (i.e. for a device to (re)connect to the network), but this process is forced when using `WiFiCrackPy-DeAuth.py`, which should be much quicker.
+Following the selection of a network, if you are using `WiFiCrackPy.py`, you may have to wait for a while for a handshake occurs naturally on the target network (i.e. for a device to (re)connect to the network), but this process is forced when using `WiFiCrackPy-DeAuth.py`, which should be much quicker.

 Once a handshake is captured, `hashcat` will be initialised to extract the Wi-Fi password.
-This step may take a while depending on several factors including your machine's processing power.
-Once successful, you will be presented with the password.
+This step may take quite a while depending on several factors including your machine's processing power and the attack method chosen.
+If successfull, you will be presented with the password for the target network.

 WiFiCrackPy will retain the handshake in its directory if you would like to perform another type of attack against the capture.